oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 - `client`: contains the Vue.js client
 - `server`: contains the Spring Boot Kotlin resource server

-First, you're going to take a look at the resource server and make sure that it’s all working.
+First, you're going to take a look at the resource server and make sure that it's all working.

 ## Build a Spring Boot Resource Server with Kotlin